Times Internet: 2012–2019: Investments

-2017–2019: Continued investments
+In 2016, Times Internet built Colombia, an ad-tech network.

-Times Internet continued to acquire and launch multiple new digital products across the consumer technology space.
-It launched ET Insure in February 2017, BrainBaazi in February 2018, and ET Prime in April 2018.
+Times Internet launched ET Insure in February 2017, BrainBaazi in February 2018, and ET Prime in April 2018.
 It acquired 'House of God' in December 2017 and partnered with Tencent to invest $115 million in Gaana in February 2018.

 On 28 June 2018, Times Internet acquired MX Player, the world's largest video player for $140 million.

-On 20 February 2019, Times Internet re-launched MX Player as a video streaming platform, with over 100,000 hours of premium content across movies, TV and web shows etc.
+On 20 February 2019, Times Internet re-launched MX Player as a platform streaming movies, TV and web shows.

-On 15 April 2019, Times Internet revamped its brand identity to reflect its new "Everything.
-Everyday." ethos that desires to bring people closer to their interests and aspirations every day.

 On 24 April 2019, Times Internet participated as a lead investor in $35.5 million (Rs 2.50 billion) Series-A funding round of Mobile Premier League (MPL).

+2020–present: Divestments

+In 2022, Times Internet sold its short video app MX Takatak to ShareChat for around $700 million in a cash-and-stock transaction.
+This was followed by the sale of table reservation platform Dineout to Swiggy in an all-stock deal valued at $120 million.
+Later that year, it sold MensXP, iDiva and Hypp to e-commerce rollup company Mensa Brands for an undisclosed amount.

+In 2023, after failing to find a buyer, the music streaming service Gaana was consolidated with another Times Group company Entertainment Network India Limited (ENIL) for a consideration of ₹25 lakh.

+In 2024, Times Internet sold MX Player to Amazon for around $100 million and ET Money to 360 One WAM for ₹366 crore in stock swap and cash.